thomsoncf/ai-chat-cloudflare-assistant-ui-neon/README.md

 ### Set up Neon

-We use Neon for Postgres and Authentication.
+We use Neon for Storage (Postgres) and Authentication.
 The schema is currently very simple and only includes the users_sync table but we can expand for agent memory and application data.
 [Drizzle](https://orm.drizzle.team/) is used for database schema management.

-Sign up for a Neon account and create a new project: [Neon](https://neon.com/signup)
+First, sign up for a Neon account and create a new project: [Neon](https://neon.com/signup)

-Next, enable Neon Auth, navigate to Configuration > Environment Variables > React and copy the variables to the `.env` file, replacing the placeholder values.
+Next, enable Neon Auth by navigating to Configuration > Environment Variables > Next.js and copy the variables to the `.env` file, replacing the placeholder values.

 ### Set up Assistant UI Cloud